Azure/secrets-store-csi-driver-provider-azure/README.md

 This guide will walk you through the steps to configure and run the Azure Key Vault provider for Secret Store CSI driver on Kubernetes.

 ### Install the Secrets Store CSI Driver
+**Prerequisites**

 Recommended Kubernetes version: v1.16.0+

-Make sure you have followed the [Installation guide for the Secrets Store CSI Driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver#usage).
+💡 Make sure you have followed the [Installation guide for the Secrets Store CSI Driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver#usage).

 ### Install the Azure Key Vault Provider